 Staying future for Burgundy filly

 Despite resenting the kick-back from the newly laid synthetic surface, Saone motored home once angled into the clear by .
-“She's a nice filly.
+“She’s a nice filly.
 She is only two and she is looking for 2000m and that will come to her,” Smith said.
 “She is a really nice horse and has got a good future.
-She came to me from the breakers and pre-trainers in New Zealand and she has done a lot in her short life.
+She came to me from the breakers and pre-trainers in and she has done a lot in her short life.

 “We will give her a freshen-up and try and find some three-year-old races when she comes back.”
 Yendall concurred with Smith’s assessment, with the filly viewed as a potential Oaks prospect.
 “She is a good staying-type and going places,” he said.